Vardzia: Church of the Dormition

 The Church of the Dormition was the central spiritual and monumental focus of the site.
 Carved similarly from the rock, its walls reinforced in stone, it measures 8.2 m by 14.5 m, rising to a height of 9.2 m.
 The spacious hall with broad apse and conch is covered by the barrel vault.
 Additional rooms are adjacent to the west and north.
 The narthex is in the southern part.
 The church is illuminated by three windows.
 The western adjacent room leads to another separate hall, which has a tunnel, ending with the cold water pool.

 Both church and narthex are painted; these paintings are of "crucial significance in the development of the Medieval Georgian mural painting".
-Its patron, Rati Surameli, is commemorated in a donor portrait on the north wall; the accompanying inscription reads "Mother of God, accept ... the offering of your servant Rati, eristavi of Kartli, who has zealously decorated this holy church to your glory".
+Its patron, Rati I Surameli, is commemorated in a donor portrait on the north wall; the accompanying inscription reads "Mother of God, accept ... the offering of your servant Rati, eristavi of Kartli, who has zealously decorated this holy church to your glory".
 On the same north wall are portraits of the royal founders, Giorgi III and Tamar, holding the church model.
 Both are dressed in Byzantine ceremonial clothes, in crowns, with halos.
 Tamar lacks the ribbon that is the attribute of a married woman and her inscription includes the formula "God grant her a long life", while that of Giorgi does not; this helps date the paintings to between Giorgi's death in 1184 and Tamar's marriage in 1186.
 The depiction of Tamar is the earliest among the four known.

 Episodes from the life of Christ occupy the vaults and upper walls in a sequence, starting with the Annunciation, followed by the Nativity, Presentation in the Temple, Baptism, Transfiguration, Raising of Lazarus, Triumphal Entry into Jerusalem, Last Supper, Washing of the Feet, Crucifixion, Harrowing of Hell, Ascension, Descent of the Holy Spirit, and Dormition (the church is sometimes known as the Church of the Assumption, which corresponds with the Orthodox Feast of the Dormition).
 At a lower level, more accessible as intercessors, are paintings of saints and stylites.
 On the rear wall of the sanctuary, behind the altar, are Twelve Church Fathers.
 In the narthex are scenes of the Last Judgment, Bosom of Abraham, Angels bearing a Medallion with the Cross, and three scenes from the life of Saint Stephen; other paintings were lost in the 1283 earthquake.
 The paintings are not frescoes, but executed in secco, and "testify to contacts with the Christian Orient and the Byzantine world, but applied using local artistic traditions".
 The walls were painted by an artist Georgi, whose name is written in the altar part.